HiiYL/Aesthetics-Mash/dataset/README.txt

 Column 2: Image ID

-Columns 3 - 12: Counts of aesthetics ratings on a scale of 1-10.
+Columns 3 - 12: Counts of aesth etics ratings on a scale of 1-10.
 Column 3
 has counts of ratings of 1 and column 12 has counts of ratings of 10.

 Columns 13 - 14: Semantic tag IDs.
 There are 66 IDs ranging from 1 to 66.